Vocabulary word Realize - Practice with online flashcards, spelling bees and vocabulary quizzes

 The verb 'realize' has an interesting etymology rooted in both Latin and Old French.
 Its journey begins with the Latin word 'realis,' which means 'actual' or 'real.'
 This Latin term evolved into the Old French word 'realiser,' where 'real' meant 'to make real' or 'to bring into existence.'
 Over time, as the English language absorbed influences from Old French, 'realize' emerged, maintaining its essence of bringing something into existence.
 However, in modern English, it primarily signifies the act of becoming aware of something or comprehending it fully, rather than creating it physically.

-Find the meaning of realize
+Find the correct meaning of the verb realize:

 Try Again!